-Dr. Langhan is interested in performing clinical research to improve the safety of acutely ill children and develop objective measurements of illness.
-She is also performing medical education research across specialties.
+Dr. Langhan is interested in performing medical education research across specialties.
+She has also performed clinical research to improve the safety of acutely ill children and develop objective measurements of illness.

 Specialized Terms: Pediatric Emergency Medicine; End-tidal carbon dioxide monitoring; Capnography; Acute exacerbations of asthma; Prehospital care; Patient safety; Objective measures of severity

-I plan to devote my academic clinical research career to applying new, noninvasive technologies to the clinical problems seen acutely in children by designing and executing carefully planned patient-oriented research.
-During the past several years I have been able to successfully complete several research projects using new technologies in the pediatric emergency department such as capnography and portable spirometry.
+My academic clinical research career focused on applying new, noninvasive technologies to the clinical problems seen acutely in children by designing and executing carefully planned patient-oriented research.
+I have been able to successfully complete several research projects using new technologies in the pediatric emergency department such as capnography and portable spirometry.
 Furthermore, I have been able to document that capnography is not being utilized to its full potential in both the emergency and critical care settings.
-My goal is to continue patient oriented research using noninvasive technologies that provide us with objective patient assessment and can be used to make timely clinical decisions, improve patient safety and reduce medical costs.
+I now spend time mentoring trainees and junior faculty in their clinical research interests, such as:

-Asthma; Carbon Dioxide; Education, Medical; Emergency Medicine; Pediatrics; Severity of Illness Index; Capnography; Patient Safety; Mindfulness
+Asthma; Carbon Dioxide; Education, Medical; Emergency Medicine; Pediatrics; Bias; Capnography; Patient Safety; Sexual and Gender Minorities; Academic Performance